 Interested in remodeling your kitchen but aren’t sure about expanding?
 You don’t necessarily have to tear down walls and install new flooring to update your kitchen.
 Countertop replacement is a good option for those who want to make a big impact in the kitchen without expanding.

 In fact, even if replacing your countertops is the only thing you do, it can make a huge difference.
 And the best thing about countertop replacement is the number of options you have!

 What Are Your Options for Countertop Materials?

 Depending on the look you want for your kitchen, as well as your needs and lifestyle, a kitchen designer will be able to help you determine the best countertop material for your remodel.
 You have a lot of different countertop options:

-Marble: Marble is one of the most beautiful stones, but you do have to take care to ensure your countertops stay looking nice—try to use coasters for all glasses, and keep in mind that marble can’t sustain heat as well as other materials.
+Marble: Marble is one of the most beautiful stones, but you do have to take care to ensure your countertops stay looking nice—try to use custom coasters for all glasses, and keep in mind that marble can’t sustain heat as well as other materials.

 Granite: Granite is a great alternative to marble—it’s more durable and able to imitate the unique veining appearance many people find appealing in marble.
 Also, granite doesn’t scratch or get damaged easily.